EPCCed/2023-09-21_Singularity_Nottingham/_episodes/singularity-blast.md

 >
 > (This is because the NCBI BLAST+ Docker container image has the `efetch` tool
 > installed in the `/root` directory and this special location gets overwritten
-> during the conversion to a Singularity container image.
-We demonstrate how to
+> during the conversion to a Singularity container image.)
-> build a container image with the `efetch` tool available later in the course.)
 {: .callout}

 ## Download the required data